szoio/szoio.github.io/_posts/2017-03-30-free-monad-event-sourcing-playback.md

 5. Interpret the free monads emitted from the stream to generate a stream of `M`s.
 Not that the target effect monad appears in both parameters.

-Running the stream requires a choice of target monad `M`.
+Running the stream depends on our choice of target monad `M`.
 In the case of `Task`, we can run it in the natural way using something like

 ```scala
 val playbackStream: Stream[Task, Task[Unit]]